 - CO2 emissions from the electricity use of 1,619 homes for one year.

-Revert’s On-site Device and Media Sanitization and Disposition Services help reduce carbon footprint and ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and recycling.
+Revert’s On-site Enterprise IT Asset Disposition Service helps reduce carbon footprint and ensures compliance with local, state, and federal legislations and industry regulations for electronic waste disposal and recycling.

 Certification and Standards